CalmBit/gorrent-server/README.md

 ==============
 `gorrent-server` is an application, one half of the full Gorrent experience.

-This half functions as a server for most of the operations undertaken by the user, in order to abstract away some of the general functions of the torrent client into an interface-agnostic form.
+This piece of software functions as a server for most of the operations undertaken by the user, in order to abstract away some of the general functions of the torrent client into an interface-agnostic form.